vxavictor5131az9p/BasavarajMS11z/README.md

 # HDBRTS_Management_System
 ### Introduction
-HDBRTS is a bus transit system which is the first BRTS branch in Karnataka named "Chigari".
+HDBRTS is a bus transit system which is the first BRTS branch in Karnataka named **"Chigari"**.
 This system is located between the cities Hubli-Dharwad to help passengers to travel between the cities.
 In this system there will be different types of buses like 200,201&100 where types have their implicit meaning and there is the capacity for the buses up to which it can take the passengers in.
 There are predefined stops between the cities to where passengers can travel through.